kwaldenphd/football-structured-data/eda.md

 135-The `Show Me` panel on the right-hand side of the Tableau window shows other types of visualizations you can build in Tableau using this combination of data fields and calculations.

+## Tableau Discusion/Reflection Questions

+- How does working in Tableau shape your understanding of the data?
+- What types of visualizations (or aggregations) were you able to generate in Tableau?
+- How could those visualizations shape or impact your understanding of the data?
+- What additional questions do you have about this data (or these datasets)?
+Where would you go next with exploring this dataset using some of the analysis or visualization tools/approaches?
+- Other comments/questions/observations

 ### Additional Resources

 - Tableau Public, ["How-To Videos and Resources"](https://public.tableau.com/en-us/s/resources)